zankyr/dotfiles/README.md

 ### Dotfiles

-To install the provided dotfiles in your systes, execute the bootstrapper script with the `install` option.
+To install the provided dotfiles in your system, execute the bootstrapper script with the `install` option.

 ```bash
 source bootstrap.sh --install